Phatban/Helmet-Safety-Detection/README.md

 ## Model

 We use YOLOv10, a state-of-the-art object detection model, first with pre-trained weights and then fine-tuned on our specific helmet safety detection task.

-## Results

-[Include some sample results, metrics, or visualizations here]

 ## Contributing